ICTLearningSciences/opentutor-home/README.md

 Once your changes are approved and merged to main, you should create a release tag in semver format as follows:

 - create a [github release](https://github.com/ICTLearningSciences/opentutor-home/releases/new) **from main** with tag format `/^\d+\.\d+\.\d$/` (e.g. `1.0.0`)
-- find the `docker_tag_release` workflow for your git tag in [circleci](https://circleci.com/gh/ICTLearningSciences/workflows/opentutor-home)
-- approve the workflow
 - this will create a tag like `uscictdocker/opentutor-home:1.0.0`